Best trail mix: nutritious fuel for your hikes and backcountry expeditions

 Pimp my mix

-It’s tempting to add favourite tastes and flavours to the basic ingredients.
+It’s tempting to add favourite tastes and flavours to the basic ingredients when making your personal best trail mix.
 Sometimes that’s a good idea, sometimes less so.
 Throwing in chocolate chips, popcorn or whatever means you’re moving away from the ‘trail’ part of trail mix and towards something closer to...er, ‘shopping mall’ mix.
-Chocolate melts in warm conditions and popcorn softens in the kind of outdoors situations where trail mix should be hard and lean – but if either gives you a lift when you most need it, then go for it.
+Chocolate melts in warm conditions and popcorn softens in the kind of outdoors situations where trail mix should be hard and lean – but if either gives you a lift when your best softshell jacket is soaked, you're cold and you need a lift, then go for it.
 Covered chocolates, like M&Ms or Smarties, can help avoid the worst of the melt problem.

 On the other hand, adding in chopped dates makes a lot of sense.
 High in protein, with natural sugars, and a range of vitamins that are far better eaten in date rather than pill form, they’re my number one addition to trail mix – indeed if I only had the chance to stock up on a single foodstuff to last me through several days, dates would be my overall choice.

 Some swear by the benefits of cacao nibs (crushed cocoa beans) for their anti-oxidant and anti-inflammatory properties, and for their theobromine content, which can perk one up like caffeine – perhaps you can leave the hiking flask at home.
 Others add goji berries for their large amounts of vitamins A and C and alleged immune-system boosting effect, or chunks of crystallised ginger, which can help with nausea and stomach problems – a common feature of mild altitude sickness.